Sons of the Neon Night

-Sons of the Neon Night is a 2025 Hong Kong crime thriller film directed, written, and co-produced by Juno Mak.
+Sons of the Neon Night (Cantonese: 風林火山) is a 2025 Hong Kong crime thriller film written, co-produced, and directed by Juno Mak.
 It stars an ensemble cast led by Takeshi Kaneshiro, Sean Lau, Tony Leung Ka-fai, Louis Koo, and Gao Yuanyuan.

-Production for the film began in June 2017, and wrapped up in March 2018.
+Production began in June 2017, and wrapped up in March 2018.
 It was originally set for release in 2019, but post-production was interrupted by the COVID-19 pandemic, resuming only once the pandemic ended.

 The film had its world premiere at the Midnight Screenings section of the 78th Cannes Film Festival on 17 May 2025.
 It was theatrically released in Hong Kong on 1 October 2025.
+It was selected as Hong Kong's official entry for Best International Feature Film at the 99th Academy Awards.

 Plot

-A sudden explosion erupts in snowbound Causeway Bay, killing a wealthy Hong Kong businessman and igniting a fierce conflict between drug traffickers and those who oppose them.
+In an alternate 1994, a sudden explosion erupts in snowbound Causeway Bay, killing a wealthy Hong Kong businessman and igniting a fierce conflict between drug traffickers and those who oppose them.
 An investigation reveals that the chaos was part of a meticulously planned, unhinged series of actions orchestrated by the heir of a drug trafficking syndicate.
 Declaring war with the mission to create "a world without drugs" and change his family's legacy, his actions plunge both the world above and the underworld below into utter turmoil.